- Voluntary process that helps couples come to a fair and equitable divorce agreement.

-- Focus on all issues of divorce including parenting (child custody), division of assets and liabilities, child support, and spousal support (alimony).
+- Focus on all issues of divorce including parenting (child custody), division of assets and debts, child support, and spousal support (alimony).

-- Helps divorcing parents learn how to work together to determine what is best for their children.
-This is good practice for the rest of your lives as a split family.
+- Helps divorcing parents learn how to work together to determine what is best for their children -- a good practice for the rest of your lives as a split family.

 Benefits of Divorce Mediation:

 Saves Money- A mediated divorce can cost significantly less than going to court.
+No retainer required.
 A more affordable divorce.

 Saves Time- Since you are both in the same room communicating and making decisions about your divorce, resolutions can be reached must faster.
 A faster divorce.